timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-11-01
+# Objectives for Today 2024-11-02

-- Build system for all the projects, get Turbo Boom! (bullet3) building again.
+- A little digging into why projects are failing the nightly builds.
-- Trailing Brakes to Windows 64bit, etc etc
+- Improvements to Trophy Brawlers game template; lots of optins just getting moving.
-- Terrible Brakes to Windows 64bit, etc etc
+  - Potential for: Driving Physics, Multiplayer Fixes, Dynamic Rigidbodies/Trigger Areas

 ## Events / Notices / Coming Soon